eddmann/santa-lang-rs/docs/builtins.md

     assoc(0, 3, [1, 2])
     ```

-    If the index is not already present `nil` values are inserted upto the given index.
+    If the index is not already present `nil` values are inserted up to the given index.

     ```santa
     assoc(1, 1, [])